The Alleged Russian Revival

 Soltykoff had been appointed Lieutenant by Paul on

-the dismissal of Litta, and he was continued in
+the dismissal of Litta, and he was continued in office

-disinterest, that the Pope should appoint one from candidates nominated by the
+proposed, with notable disinterest, that the Pope should appoint one from

-Priories of the Order that still remained.
-This remedy, however, was delayed by
+remained.
+This remedy, however, was delayed by the continuing war in

-the continuing war in Europe and in particular by uncertainty over the fate of
+Europe and in particular by uncertainty over the fate

-Malta, now in British hands.
-In March 1802 peace was restored by the Treaty of
+of Malta, now in British hands.
+In March 1802 peace was restored by the Treaty

-Amiens, which provided for the return of Malta to the Order of St. John.
-So as
+of Amiens, which provided for the return of Malta to the Order of St. John.
+So as to avoid control by either of the main belligerents,

-French and British subjects should be excluded from the Order.
-As a result, the
+the treaty stipulated that French and British subjects should be excluded from

-only knights of British blood in the Order were a few individuals who had
+Order were a few individuals who had joined the French Lanques.

-joined the French Lanques.
-The three French Langues were, to be deemed abolished.
-As the Order of Malta
+The three French Langues were, to be deemed

-was not a signatory to the Treaty of Amiens (which in any case never took
+abolished.
+As the Order of Malta was not a signatory to the Treaty of Amiens

-effect), it was not bound by a clause that changed its constitution, and the
+(which in any case never took effect), it was not bound by a clause that

-exclusion of the French Langues was to be recognised as obsolete even before the Treaty of Paris in
+was to be recognised as obsolete even before the

-1814, which superseded that of Amiens.
+Treaty of Paris in 1814, which superseded that of Amiens.

 In any case, the provisions for the election of a Grand Master were